Dylan Collins

 Collins is regularly quoted in the media around the application of Children's Online Privacy Protection Act (COPPA) to technology companies and the general concern of parental consent required for games and applications that target children.
 He has recommended media companies have a "Chief Children's Officer" to safeguard the privacy and concerns of children.

-Collins is a graduate of Trinity College, Dublin, and he previously sat on the board of Irish television animation studio Brown Bag Films and the UK agency Potato.
+Collins is a graduate of Trinity College, Dublin, and he previously sat on the boards of Irish television animation studio Brown Bag Films and the UK agency Potato.
 He is also a Venture Partner in Hoxton Ventures.
 Provided by Wikipedia

 Showing 1 - 5 results of 5 for search 'Dylan Collins', query time: 0.05s Refine Results